Pelvic Floor Rehabilitation

 Pelvic treatment and pelvic disorder care is available.

+If incontinence (bladder leakage) or pelvic floor disorders are affecting your life, we want to help.
 Summa Health System offers rehabilitation to help women and men regain pelvic floor control and function.

 How are such pelvic floor issues treated?